-On each of three Monday evenings (Nov.
-20, Dec.
-4, Dec.
-11), three groups (plus CBE students working on ISD projects) will describe their plans to the entire class with a 15-minute presentation.
-Approximate flows of the major streams on a block flow diagram should be included.
-You should show that you have begun thinking about the project, who your customers are, the market you are entering, what the manufacturing process involves, some of the problem challenges, etc. The presentation should include, at a minimum:
+On two Monday evenings (Nov.
+18 and 25), three groups (plus CBE students working on ISD projects) will describe their project to the entire class with a 20-minute presentation.
+You should show that you have begun working on the project, who your customers are, the market you are entering, what the manufacturing process involves, some of the problem challenges, etc. The presentation should include, at a minimum:

-- Description of your project and why it is interesting - A block flow diagram of your process, preferably with approximate flows - How you are planning to organize your work - Tentative schedule - What are the public health, safety, environmental or societal impacts associated with your project - What new knowledge you need to acquire and apply to successfully complete your project - Path forward
+- Description of your project and why it is interesting - A block flow diagram of your process - An initial mass balance, showing feed, product and coproduct flowrates, at a minimum.
+Excel is suitable for this mass balance. - Balanced reactions, including side reactions - How you are planning to organize your work - Tentative schedule and tasks - What are the public health, safety, environmental or societal impacts associated with your project - What new knowledge you need to acquire and apply to successfully complete your project - Path forward

-4) SPRING DESIGN GROUP MEETINGS
+5) SPRING DESIGN GROUP MEETINGS

 Per the attached project and consultant schedules, on Tuesday afternoons, your group will meet with one or more industrial consultants and your faculty advisor.
 Generally every third week, Prof. Vrana will attend your meeting as well.
-There will be 10 weekly one-hour meetings with the industrial consultants, and groups should prepare to get what information or advice they need each week.
+There will be 9 weekly one-hour meetings with the industrial consultants, and you should prepare so that you get what information or advice you need each week.
 Note that you will meet with different consultants from week to week, and that the schedule occasionally needs to be changed to meet their availability.

-All weekly meetings will be held in the Weiss Pavilion (under the north stands of Franklin Field) - Conference Rooms 225, 226 or 235 of the Penn Libraries Education Commons.
+All weekly meetings will be held face to face in the Weiss Pavilion (under the north stands of Franklin Field) - Conference Rooms 225, 226 or 235 of the Penn Libraries Education Commons.
 Each room is equipped with a large-screen LCD for screen sharing, and a networked computer.
 You can also project your own computer to the LCD if you have an HMDI port.
 If you have a Mac, you might purchase a Lightning-to-HDMI adapter.
 The computers in the rooms do not have cameras, microphones, or speakers.
 Please bring any necessary files on a flash drive or have them readily available by logging in to the network.